Plowback Ratio

 The Bottom Line

-Investors looking to understand a company's growth strategy should check the plowback ratio.
-Plowback ratio is the percentage of profit reinvested into the firm.
-Through analyzing this metric, investors can categorize a stock as a "growth" play (high plowback) or an "income" play (low plowback).
-Crucially, the effectiveness of the plowback depends on the Return on Equity (ROE).
-Reinvesting earnings is only powerful if the company generates strong returns on that capital.
-A high plowback ratio combined with high ROE is the recipe for a "compounder" stock that generates massive wealth over decades.
+Investors looking to understand a company's growth potential and management's capital allocation strategy should always check the plowback ratio.
+The plowback ratio represents the percentage of a firm's net income that is retained and reinvested into the business rather than being paid out as dividends.
+Through analyzing this metric, investors can quickly categorize a stock as a "growth" play, which typically features a high plowback ratio, or an "income" play, which focuses on returning cash to shareholders through a low plowback ratio.
+Crucially, the effectiveness of the plowback strategy depends entirely on the company's Return on Equity (ROE).
+Reinvesting earnings is only a powerful value-creation tool if the company can generate strong returns on that retained capital.
+A high plowback ratio combined with a high and stable ROE is the classic recipe for a "compounder" stock—a company that can generate massive wealth for long-term shareholders by internally funding its own expansion.
+The bottom line is that the plowback ratio is a clear signal of where a company is in its lifecycle and how management intends to drive future returns.
+Final advice: compare the plowback ratio to industry peers and ensure that the reinvested capital is actually translating into earnings growth.

 More in Financial Ratios & Metrics